khwang0/COMP2026-2122PA1/readme.md

 ```

+## Understanding the Assignment Test (UAT)

+This part is independent to your programming code.
+You will need to answer the following short questions by **another due date**.
+Submit your answers on Moodle.

+1. Which method is responsible to mark a digit into the cell?
+2. Which method is responsible to check if there are duplicate values in a box?
+3. What value will the above method return if there are duplicate values in a box?

+---

 ## Programming Style and Documentation

 Good programming style (indentation, comments…) is always essential.
 Blank lines, spaces between operators/variables (wherever appropriate) and meaningful variable names are required.
 Your program should be properly indented.
 Good choice of variable names and method names is also essential.
 Your program must have proper internal documentation, as described below: